DavidRaab/website/content/posts/draft-closures.md

 let range start stop =
     // this is the state
     let mutable current = start
-    // a function is returned, but every function has access it its own
+    // A function is returned and has has access to its
-    // unique mutable current.
-This is called a closure. fun () ->
+    // own unique mutable current variable.
+    fun () ->
         if current <= stop then
             let tmp = current